Using plugins#

 Or, you can install CellProfiler from source (See instructions for: Windows; Mac Intel; Mac Apple Silicon; Linux)

-1. Clone the CellProfiler-plugins repository.
 This will download all of the plugins in the CellProfiler-plugins repository.

 In your terminal, type